 DIY School Supplies – How to Customize School Supplies & Save Too!

-We shared yesterday on how to save on back to school clothing at Goodwill.
+We shared previously on how to save on back to school clothing at Goodwill.
 When we were there shopping, we also saw lots of ideas to both save on school supplies, as well as some fun projects to make your own DIY School Supplies too.
 They do sell some new school supplies, but my favorite thing about heading to Goodwill for school supplies, is to look for great items that the kids can embellish to transform into their own DIY School Supplies, that are customized to their own taste.
 This not only saves money, but can also create some fun craft and project time at home with the kids before school starts.
+This is an even better idea, if your kids have supplies left over from last year.
+Use some of these tips to make them feel new to your kids, for the coming school year, rather than buying all new supplies.

 Here are some of the projects we made to help inspire your ideas for DIY school supplies.
 Let us know what fun projects you have come up with too.